 Pennsylvania Alternative Teacher Certification

 The state of Pennsylvania offers alternative teacher certification for prospective educators who do not meet the requirements of a traditional, standard teaching certificate.
 The alternative routes are designed for those who already hold a bachelor’s degree in a subject other than education but have not completed a teacher preparation program.
+Continue reading to learn more about these pathways to licensure.

 Requirements for Alternative Certification